 - Some fish, like Walleye and Perch, are found close to the lake bottom.
 Crappie and Sunfish are normally suspended.

 - Start by jigging larger lures about a foot off the bottom to attract and catch the more aggressive fish.
 If you’re seeing fish but not catching them switch to a smaller jig.

-- While ice fishing, using live bait is essential whether you’re jigging, dead sticking, using a bobber, or a tip up.
-See the Tips & Techniques for individual species for further information.
+Using live bait is essential whether you’re jigging, dead sticking, using a bobber, or a tip up.
+See the tips & techniques for individual species linked above for further information.